ghacks Technology News

 Things to check before switching to Vista Part 2

-We were taking a look at possible hardware incompatibilities of Windows Vista yesterday and will do the same today for software.
-Do you think that all the software that is currently installed on your Windows XP system will run on Vista ?
+We took a look at possible hardware incompatibilities of Windows Vista yesterday and will do the same today for software.
+Do you think that all the software that is currently installed on your Windows XP system will run on Vista?
 Think again.
-Did you for instance know that the latest Nero Burning Rom or the firewall Outpost are not working in Vista currently ?
+Did you for instance know that the latest Nero Burning Rom or the firewall Outpost do not work in Vista currently?

 Many developers will fix those problems before Vista will be released to the public.
 Nero for instance will have a patch that makes the tool, that is Nero 7, Vista ready.
 Users that still work with previous versions of Nero will run out of luck and have to purchase the new version if they want to make the switch to Vista and continue using Nero.

 Microsoft released a software called Microsoft Application Compatibility Manager which seems to test your applications for Vista compatibility.
 You need to install some additional software to get the application running.
 I did not try it out but it looks promising.
-The Vista Upgrade Advisor is also checking the software of your XP system and could be a good start for further evaluation.
+The Vista Upgrade Advisor checks the software of your XP system and could be a good start for further evaluation.

 I will be taking a closer look at the restrictions that come with Windows Vista compared to Windows XP tomorrow.
 Restrictions mean DRM, WGA and Trusted Computing.